See You in September: Other versions

-During the period between the original recording of "See You in September" by the Tempos in 1959 and the #3 hit version by the Happenings in 1966, the song was remade in classic doo-wop style by the Quotations in April 1962.
+During the period between the original recording of "See You in September" by the Tempos in 1959 and the No. 3 hit version by the Happenings in 1966, the song was remade in classic doo-wop style by the Quotations in April 1962.
 According to Quotations member Harvey Hersh: "Verve [the group's label] released the record in August which pretty much destroyed any chance of air play."

 In 1962, Shelley Fabares released a version of the song on her second album The Things We Did Last Summer.

 In 1963, Bobby Rydell recorded the song for his album Wild (Wood) Days.

 Also in 1963, the Chiffons recorded a version of the song for their He's So Fine album.
 The track was reprised on their 1966 Sweet Talkin' Guy album.

 Mike Clifford had a September 1964 single release of the song but as the B-side of the non-charter "One By One The Roses Died".

 In the UK, where the Happenings' single was released on Fontana Records in August 1966 and fell short of UK Singles Chart, "See You in September" was recorded the same month by The Symbols, a male quartet from East London signed by Edward Kassner of President Records specifically to cover the Happenings' hit.
-Featuring Keith Mansfield on orchestral arrangement/conducting duties, the Symbols' version reached #19 on the Radio London Fab 40, without ranking on the UK Singles Chart.
+Featuring Keith Mansfield on orchestral arrangement/conducting duties, the Symbols' version reached No. 19 on the Radio London Fab 40, without ranking on the UK Singles Chart.
 Distribution problems reportedly also factoring into its lack of chart impact, although the Symbols remained with President providing the label with successful remakes of older American hits "Bye Bye Baby" and "The Best Part of Breaking Up".
-The Symbols' guitarist, Mick Clarke, would be a founding member of The Rubettes.
+The Symbols' guitarist, Mick Clarke, would be a founding member of the Rubettes.
 The song was also recorded by Gerry and the Pacemakers.